denisecase/freeze-tracker/README.md

 # Freeze Tracker

-Freeze Tracker is a Python project for tracking daily temperature data in Ely Minnesota.
+Freeze Tracker is a Python project for tracking freeze issues in Ely, Minnesota.

-In progress
+_This repo is under active development_

 ![Cold loading](images/Fig1.PNG)